lucascoelho-unl/chess_engine/README.md

 ## Game State Representation
 Implemented a game state class that holds all important information for the game of chess.
 It holds the board, en-passant square, castling rights, and total move counts.

-I'd love your help for instructions, next steps, how to proceed when I finish each step, and also with advices on how the project structure should be, and all that.
-I'll attatch my current files on the next few messages, and when I'm done, I'll send you a message asking for the

-I hope we have an amazing project together.

-Sincerely,
-Lucas.